relictgit/neovim-from-scratch/lua/user/lsp/readme.md

 ´´´
 :Mason
 ´´´
 # for this you can choose from a variety of lsps you want to install and use
+# Check for the mason health with the following command
+´´´
+:CheckHealth mason
+´´´
+# make shure you have npm installed